prestopasto/SCSS-Material-Shadows/README.md

 </div>
 ```

-The above Material Elements list is also available in CSS classes
+The above $materialElements list is also available in CSS classes
 ```HTML
 <div class="menu md-elevation-menu">
 </div>